abh1hi/aura-shop/metainflu/frontend/client-app/CAPACITOR_ANDROID_TROUBLESHOOTING.md

 - Verify all Vue components are properly imported
 - Test router navigation manually

+### Issue: "Unable to open asset URL: vite.svg"
+**Solution**: This is a minor warning and doesn't affect functionality.
+The missing vite.svg is not critical.

+## Key Learnings

+1. **Avoid Circular Dependencies**: Never import from main.js in router files
+2. **Use Static Routes**: Dynamic component functions can cause issues in production builds
+3. **Safe localStorage Access**: Always wrap in try/catch for Capacitor compatibility
+4. **Hash History for Capacitor**: `createWebHashHistory()` works better than memory or web history
+5. **Simple Mount Pattern**: Avoid complex router initialization in Capacitor

 ## Performance Optimizations

 1. **Enable Code Splitting**: Vite automatically splits large bundles